Vikram Udyog Nagari: History

-Originally named "Vikramaditya Knowledge City", the area was envisaged as an educational hub.
-Due to diminished investment prospects, it was renamed to "Vikram Udyog Nagari" or "Vikram Industrial City".
+Originally named Vikramaditya Knowledge City, the area was envisioned as an educational hub.
+Due to reduced investment prospects, it was renamed to Vikram Udyog Nagari or Vikram Industrial City.

-The stakeholders in the project include the Government of Madhya Pradesh and the Delhi Mumbai Industrial Corridor Trust.
-The district is projected to have office space, residential areas, facilities for these residential areas educational institutes like Industrial Training Institutes (ITIs), engineering colleges, medical colleges and it will be part of Ujjain Smart City project.
-This will be first planned city in the state of Madhya Pradesh.
+Stakeholders in the project include the Government of Madhya Pradesh and the Delhi Mumbai Industrial Corridor Trust.
+The district is projected to include office space, residential areas, supporting facilities and educational institutions such as Industrial Training Institutes (ITIs), engineering colleges and medical colleges.
+It will also form part of Ujjain Smart City project.
+This will be the first planned city in the state of Madhya Pradesh.